Skip to main content

 Make-A-Thon

-NC State's annual sustainability innovation competition.
+Registration for NC State's annual sustainability innovation competition is open through January 16.

 Impactful ideation.
 Rapid prototyping.
 Real-world teamwork.
 That’s the NC State Make-A-Thon experience.